Addressing requirements for crosstalk-free quantum-gate operation in many-body nanofiber cavity QED systems: Results

 We first examine the case of just two atoms in the system, either both placed in a single cavity for performing a post-selected local CZ gate or control and target qubit placed in distant, but otherwise identical, cavities for the remote protocol.
 These results serve as the system performance baseline for given parameters and as a benchmark for the necessary addressing strengths in the many-body case studied later on.

-Figure \ref{fig:DK_gate_local_remote_comparison} compares the performance of both versions of the CZ gate in a system of $N=2$ atoms in total or equivalently in a system with perfect addressing in terms of average gate infidelity $1 - F_\mathrm{avg}$ calculated from Eq.~\eqref{eq:average_fidelity} and success probability calculated from Eq.~\eqref{eq:success_probability_error_rates}.
+Figure \ref{fig:DK_gate_local_remote_comparison} compares the performance of both versions of the CZ gate in a system of $N=2$ atoms in total or equivalently in a system with perfect addressing in terms of the average gate infidelity $1 - F_\mathrm{avg}$ calculated from Eq.~\eqref{eq:average_fidelity} and the success probability calculated from Eq.~\eqref{eq:success_probability_error_rates}.
 In either case, all coupling strengths are assumed to be equal $g_1 = g_2 \equiv g$.
 In panel (a) we vary the coupling strength while keeping the cavity decay rate fixed at $\kappa_r = 4$ and in panel (b) the cavity decay rate is varied for fixed coupling strength $g = 7.8$.
+The chosen values, while somewhat arbitrary, were selected to illustrate the general qualitative behavior of the gate performance in experimentally relevant regimes.
+They are inspired by previous demonstrations of the strong-coupling regime in similar setups \cite{kato2015strong} and are close to the overall theoretical optimum performance derived in the following.

 Since it only involves a single photon reflection, the local gate achieves higher average fidelities over a wide range of experimentally accessible coupling strengths between $g\approx 5 - 30$ with an optimum around $g\approx 15$ for the given cavity parameters.
 Counterintuitively, the gate performance deteriorates as $g$ increases further and the resulting fidelity maximum is mainly due to two effects.
 Firstly, there are other loss channels in the cavity in addition to the semitransparent input mirror, in our case transmission and mirror scattering losses $\kappa_t$ and $\kappa_m$, respectively, which lead to a reduction of the absolute value of the reflection coefficient in the non-coupling state from the ideal value of minus one, $|r(g=0)|<1$.
 We can obtain a good estimate for the position of the fidelity maximum from Eq.~\eqref{eq:local_gate_final_state}.
 The final state of the system will match a renormalized version of the desired target state if $|r(N=0)| = |r(N=1)|$ as long as $|r(N=2)/r(N=1)|\approx 1$.
 From the first condition, we can derive an approximation for the coupling strength $g_*$ at which the local gate fidelity will become maximum for a photon on resonance according to